Kotlin/dokka/docs/src/doc/docs/developer_guide/introduction.md

 # Guide to Dokka Plugin development

-## Building dokka
+## Building Dokka

 Dokka is built with Gradle.
 To build it, use `./gradlew build`.
-Alternatively, open the project directory in IntelliJ IDEA and use the IDE to build and run dokka.
+Alternatively, open the project directory in IntelliJ IDEA and use the IDE to build and run Dokka.

 Here's how to import and configure Dokka in IntelliJ IDEA 2019.3: